 You know, I won't say, well, people died at the Capitol.

-Because now we have growing evidence that is growing by the day.
+Now, that's part two of this, because now we have growing evidence that is growing by the day.

-Let's play some of the media finally catching up to us and recognizing that the police, investigators, and everybody else.
+Let's play some of the media finally catching up to us and recognizing that the police, investigators, and everybody else, oh, a lot of this seems to have been coordinated and pre-planned.

-Oh, and oh, if it was uh if it was in the works and it was gonna happen, how did Donald Trump's words of many of you will peacefully and patriotically march to the Capitol so your voices will be heard uh when in fact it was all pre-planned.
+Oh, and oh, if it was in the works and it was going to happen, how did Donald Trump's words of, many of you will peacefully and patriotically march to the Capitol so your voices will be heard?

 Listen to the media coverage.

-They've noticed uh from looking at surveillance cameras, from looking at some of the weaponry that showed up, that there were people who were at the ellipse where there was a Trump rally earlier in the day.
+They've noticed from looking at surveillance cameras, from looking at some of the weaponry that showed up, that there were people who were at the ellipse where there was a Trump rally earlier in the day.

 This was all planned out.

-So, right at the height of this, between 1245 and 115, when President Trump is speaking, you have the first group pushing onto the Capitol complex.
+So right at the height of this, between 1245 and 1.15, when President Trump is speaking, you have the first group pushing onto the Capitol complex.

-Then at 115, the second is reported at the DNC.
+Then at 1.15, the second is reported at the DNC.

 And the U.S. attorney said today he thought they were diversionary, which means they were an effort to pull first responders away from the Capitol at the very time frame that they were breaching onto the Capitol so it would further weaken security at that site.